 What Is Your Strategy of Using a Live Chat Solution?

 - Phase 1: Add a live chat widget on the website

 - Phase 2: ?

 You can actually fill in the question mark spot with a solid solution – proactive live chat customer service.

 Tip: Do you have troubles with deciding which live chat solution is the best for your business?
-You can compare different live chat features and tools offered by customer service platforms by looking at this ranking of 10 best live chat software to use in 2020.
+You can compare different live chat features and tools offered by customer service platforms by looking at this ranking of 10 best live chat software solutions to use in 2020.

 What Is Proactive Customer Service?

 Proactive customer service is all about taking matters into your own hands.
 Instead of waiting for customers to reach out, engage them directly through live chat.
 This way you can instantly offer assistance and support.
 It immediately adds value to a customer’s experience.